 Your degree of impact will depend on the percentage of your users who are on iOS (if you’re a Branch customer, you can easily generate a report like this one showing the breakdown of iOS/Android traffic), and how you may have been using IDFAs in your current business systems.

 If you used IDFA for data stitching, identity resolution, or other analytics, you will need to change to an alternative identifier:

 - If you don’t care about stitching impressions/clicks to app events and only care about stitching app events, you can use the IDFV (user_data_idfv) which will annotate all app events.

-- If you are stitching impressions and clicks to app events, you will need to consider a solution like Branch’s cross-platform ID (CPID), which is a unified ID that Branch builds based on persona data that spans your web and app activity.
-If you are using our premium products, contact us to learn more about how to leverage CPID for this enhanced functionality.
+- If you are stitching impressions and clicks to app events, you will need to consider a solution like Branch’s link graph data that is using web and app activity.

 If you did not depend on IDFAs for any data processing, then you likely do not need to change anything here.